 - In the Twilight series, the main characters are a family of vampires, the Cullens, who don't kill humans for blood (instead surviving off wild animals).
 The Cullens and narrator Bella think of themselves as saintly people with a caring regard for humans, but in spite of this none of them seem to care what happens to humans as long as the bad things aren't their fault.
 In addition to the abusive relationship stuff the books are notorious for, the Cullens are friends with plenty of other vampires who still see humans as livestock, most are smug about their superiority over humankind, and when they know violent vampires are on a killing spree nearby they ignore it until it's confirmed they and/or someone they have a personal interest in is at risk.
-At one point, Alice and Jasper do nothing to stop another vampire from killing and drinking from a man right in front of them, and in the movie smile.
+At one point, Rosalie and Emmett do nothing to stop another vampire from killing and drinking from a man right in front of them, and in the movie smile.
 Granted, The Masquerade exists and attempting to violate it results in the Volturi (the ruling family of vampirekind) brutally killing you to uphold it, but the Cullens never seem the least bit uncomfortable about the various crimes they commit in pursuit of their goals, or the atrocious loss of life caused by other vampires (including quite a few the Cullens consider their best friends) despite them being, in the narrator's own words (from the beginning of the third book), "committed to protecting human life."